Rate this product

 Lots of people have become frustrated with the higher costs of cable, especially people who enjoy—like almost all viewers—around four to five popular channels.
 Unfortunately, these four to five are all on different networks and therefore require different cable monthly packages and fees.
 Navigating the waters of these bundles has often proved difficult and in some cases, people just cut their cable entirely and watch DVD’s or live steaming.
 For these people alone, if they already have other ways of accessing their favorite shows, the TV Free Way might be a good investment.
 However, the biggest downside is that you possibly tell how effectively it will work in your home without buying.
 There is no way to learn where it should be installed in your home, whether you get reception to your favorite shows, or anything in between.
-If you buy it in stores or on Amazon, that is a risk worth taking because of the comprehensive 30 day return policy.

 TV Free Way is fifteen dollars but then an additional eight dollars for shipping.
 If you get it from the as seen on tv website then the money back guarantee does not cover shipping.
-Should you order it from a store or on Amazon, you might be able to find a way around this.

 What many complaints highlight is that the world of television worked so hard to move away from antennas.
 They worked to get rid of the quintessential metal hanger sticking out of the back and replace it with digital.
 In fact, the entire move toward digital was required at a national level and yet now people are heading right back to the store for antennas.
 People are struggling once more to pick up a better signal or get more channels, by moving an eyesore of an antenna around their home.
 What’s more, people have reviewed this product unhappily pointing out that it does not work as effectively as advertised.
 In the long run, it is better not to be a cheap skate looking to cut corners by alleviating a cable bill.
 Rather, it is just better to be responsible and pay for a regular cable bill or stream movies on an internet connected device.
 The signal and reliability will be better, not to mention the lack of antenna.